Fan-Out Queries · How-To Guide

 Every time ChatGPT searches the web, it fires off multiple hidden queries behind the scenes.
-Here's how to uncover them — and why the manual method won't scale for your SEO strategy.
+Here's how to uncover them - and why the manual method won't scale.

 When you ask ChatGPT a question that needs current information, it doesn't just fire off a single search and call it a day.
 It takes your prompt, breaks it apart into multiple angles, and sends separate web searches for each one.
 These are called fan-out queries, and they determine which websites end up in ChatGPT's answer - and which get ignored entirely.